Table of contents

 Other tools to help you debug

-In summary when debugging a React app use all the tools available to you – console log messages, the built in developer tools in Chrome, and the React developer tools extension.
+In summary, when debugging a React app, use all the tools available to you – console log messages, the built in developer tools in Chrome, and the React developer tools extension.
 As you use them more you’ll probably find that one tools works perfectly for one type of debugging, and one works better for another scenario.
+In my opinion being good at debugging is just as important as being a good coder, and taking some time to learn how to figure out how to debug will save you hours of time in the future.

 Debug a React Native App